 Coreslab Structures petitions for review of a National Labor Relations Board decision finding it violated several provisions of the National Labor Relations Act.
-Exercising jurisdiction under 29 U.S.C. § 160(e) and (f), we grant in part and deny in part Coreslab's petition for review, deny the Board's cross-petition for enforcement, and remand to the Board for further proceedings.
+Exercising jurisdiction under 29 U.S.C. § 160(e) and (f), we grant in part and deny in part Coreslab's petition for review, grant in part the Board's cross-application for enforcement, and remand to the Board for further proceedings.